jonshiach/graphics-labs/_sources/pages/08_Lighting.md

 :width: 500
 ```

-Here we will be applying a local illumination model since they are easier to apply than global illumination and quicker to computer.
+Here we will be applying a local illumination model since they are easier to apply than global illumination and quicker to compute.
 The downside is that they don't produce a rendering as realistic than with global illumination.

 Download and build the project files for this lab.